akashjnvlko/brightness-controller/README.md

 - Installation of ddccontrol: The app uses the `ddccontrol` utility to control monitor brightness.
 To install it, use the following command in the terminal:
 - `sudo apt install ddcontrol`
-- Shortcut: Run `install.sh` to create the desktop shortcut.
+- Run `install.sh` to create the desktop shortcut.

 ## Important Notes